 Consistent.
 In compliance with AB 52, the County of San Bernardino distributed letters to applicable tribes that had previously requested to be notified of future projects proposed by the County, notifying each tribe of the opportunity to consult with the County regarding the proposed project.
-Tribal consultation efforts remained ongoing; refer to Section 3.5 of the Environmental Impact Report (EIR), Cultural Resources.
+Tribal consultation efforts remained ongoing; refer to Section 3.5 of the Environmental Impact Report (EIR), Cultural Resources and Addendum to the EIR, section 3.3.4 Cultural, Tribal Cultural and Paleontological Resources